All posts

 Now you’re running in the real ChatGPT.
 A few things to know:

 HMR works in the real ChatGPT too. sunpeak’s dev MCP server registers a resource that connects back to the local Vite HMR server, so the pre-loaded iframe has a live connection to your dev environment.
 Save a file, the UI updates in ChatGPT without clicking Refresh.
-You only need to Refresh the Connector when you change the MCP server itself — adding or removing tools, changing resource names, or modifying server configuration.
+You only need to Refresh the Connector when you change the MCP server itself, like adding or removing tools, changing resource names, or modifying server configuration.

 The runtime has more than the docs cover.
 The official API documentation covers about two-thirds of what’s actually available. sunpeak exposes the full surface through its hooks, so you don’t need to dig into undocumented globals yourself.